roman-milk/roman-milk.github.io/a-weird-one.md

  "Why?
 It worked out Monday night and tonight."

  "There are going to be times when we are going to want to be alone.
 I can see me spending the night with her when your dad is on a trip and that will cut into your time."
-Report_Story #3